AlabamaASRL/asset_asrl/doc/examples/zermelolink.rst

 Multi-Phase Zermelo's Problem
 ==============================

-If you haven't explored :ref:`Zermelo's Problem`, it is highly reccomended that you do so before going much further.
+If you haven't explored :ref:`Zermelo's Problem`, it is highly recommended that you do so before going much further.
 It provides much needed background information about the problem, as well as the initial code that we will be modifying.

 The previous example showed Zermelo's problem as a single phase problem.
 We were only trying to get from point A to B, with some constraints and objectives along that single phase.
 What if instead we wanted travel from A to any arbitrary number of points along the way to our final destination?
 ASSET is designed to handle exactly this type of problem, where each phase can have varying constraints and objectives to solve in the pursuit of our final target.
-In this example we will expand the single phase Zermelo's problem into multiple phases, which is a very usefull tool to have for trajectory optimization.
+In this example, we will expand the single phase Zermelo's problem into multiple phases, which is a very useful tool to have for trajectory optimization.

 Link Constraints:
 #################